clavalpe/chatbot/README.md

 This command will:
 - Build the Docker image if it hasn't been built already.
 - Start the application container in detached mode (`-d`).
-- Map port 8000 on your local machine to port 8000 in the container.

 **Stopping the application:**